 If the market is not conducive to contingent offers, that could further complicate this strategy.
 In a seller's market, for example, contingent offers can be fairly difficult to get accepted.
 If the intended purchase is a highly desirable home, there could be multiple offers, and contingent offers almost never win in a multiple-offer situation.

-Option 2: Selling First Buying Second
+2. Selling First, Buying Second

 Whether a couple would need to sell both houses or just one house to combine households in a new home depends again on the mortgage ratios.
 It might be possible to sell only one house before buying a new home.
 A mortgage lender can best advise in this situation.